peterchettiar/DEBootcamp2025/Module-2-Dimensional_Data_Modelling/lab/README.md

 <img width="1353" height="106" alt="image" src="https://github.com/user-attachments/assets/7b9d2acf-783d-4072-809d-4c15543e016f" />

->[!TIP]
->If we want to reverse the process to get back the same raw table we can simply unnest the columns and expand the composite into columns:
+If we want to reverse the process to get back the same raw table we can simply unnest the columns and expand the composite into columns:
 ```sql
 WITH unnested AS (
     SELECT